Eating like a Local in Trivandrum, India

 As I sat in the Delhi airport on a painfully long layover, time seemed to crawl by.
 The minutes lazily ticked along my watch, as if the incredible heat weighing down on me had even slowed the clock.

-My anticipation for the 3 month journey ahead only fueled my impatience, and this large stretch of time to think made me reflect on the enormity of the unknown: I had no idea what to expect.
+My anticipation for the 3 month journey ahead only fuelled my impatience, and this large stretch of time to think made me reflect on the enormity of the unknown: I had no idea what to expect.
 I booked my flight to India on a whim.
 My family was nervous that I was traveling alone in a country that was so different in so many ways.

 My stomach did a somersault, nerves mixed with excitement, as I realized my fate: either good or bad, I was now completely in the hands of the universe.